We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Passionflower grows throughout South America and some parts of the southern United States.
 It is part of the Passiflora family, which also includes passion fruit.

-People have used one variety of passionflower, Passiflora incarnata (P. incarnata), since the 16th century for medicinal purposes.
+People have used one variety of passionflower, Passiflora incarnata (P. incarnata), since the

 Some researchers believe that passionflower supplements may help treat anxiety, insomnia, and certain forms of pain because it may increase levels of gamma-aminobutyric acid (GABA), a chemical the brain makes to help regulate mood.